The Timeline of the Passion Week (Holy Week)

 Judas Iscariot, who had betrayed Jesus, felt great guilt and went and hanged himself.

 Jesus had to endure false charges, condemnation, mockery, and beatings.
 And the court sentenced Him to death by crucifixion.

-Then Jesus carried his own cross to Calvary where, He was nailed to the cross at the third hour (9 am).
+Then Jesus carried his own cross to Calvary where, He was nailed to the cross at 9 am.
 And He prayed, “Father, forgive them, for they do not know what they do” (Luke 23:34).
 Just before He died, He again prayed, “Father, ‘into Your hands I commit My spirit.
 Having said this, He breathed His last” (Luke 23:46) at 3 pm.